McTavishLab/extensiphy/tutorial/extensiphy_tutoria.md

 ```
 Extensiphy is a program for quickly adding genomic sequence data to multiple sequence alignments and phylogenies.
      View the README for more specific information.
      Inputs are generally a multiple sequence file in fasta format and a directory of
      Fastq paired-end read sequences.

  EXAMPLE COMMAND:

- /path/to/multi_map.sh -a /path/to/alignment_file -d /path/to/directory_of_reads [any other options]
+ /path/to/extensiphy.sh -u ALIGN -a /path/to/alignment_file -d /path/to/directory_of_reads [any other options]

+ REQUIRED FLAGS
  (-a) alignment in fasta format,
  (-d) directory of paired end fastq read files for all query taxa,
  (-u) produce only an updated alignment or perform full phylogenetic estimation (ALIGN or PHYLO) (DEFAULT: ALIGN)

+ OPTIONAL FLAGS
  (-t) tree in Newick format produced from the input alignment that you wish to update with new sequences or specify NONE to perform new inference (DEFAULT: NONE),
  (-m) alignment type (SINGLE_LOCUS_FILES, PARSNP_XMFA or CONCAT_MSA) (DEFAULT: CONCAT_MSA),
- (-o) directory name to hold results (DEFAULT: creates rapup_run),
+ (-o) directory name to hold results (DEFAULT: creates EP_output),
  (-i) clean up intermediate output files to save HD space (Options: CLEAN, KEEP)(DEFAULT: KEEP),
  (-r) Selected a reference sequence from the alignment file for read mapping or leave as default and a random reference will be chosen (DEFAULT: RANDOM),
  (-p) number of taxa to process in parallel,